Idolatry is a horrible, dangerous thing.

 When Fear is your God, you start majoring in Exterior Sin Management.
 You slowly yet ultimately turn all of your attention to the things in other people that you’re certain really tick God off, and you make it your sacred business to modify their behavior in the name of Jesus.

-When your God isn’t big enough you’ll try to do in others what you’ve decided He wants, instead of actually trusting Him to do it Himself.
+When your God isn’t big enough you’ll try to do in others what you’ve decided God wants, instead of actually trusting God to do it.

 I really feel for Christians whose Jesus seems so integral to personal salvation in the afterlife, and so irrelevant for the life we live now.

-He may be able to save souls, but He’s apparently freaked-out by a Muslim prayer breakfast or gay marriage vote or school prayer policy.
+God may be able to save souls, but is apparently freaked-out by a Muslim prayer breakfast or gay marriage vote or school prayer policy.

 Is that really God?
 Is that Divinity?